 Who can apply for a home delivery permit?

-Liquor retailers can apply for a delivery permit.
-Home delivery permits may also be granted to those who do not hold any other type of liquor permit.
-(For example, a gift basket business wishing to include beverage alcohol in gift baskets for home delivery can apply for a delivery permit).
+Home delivery permits may be granted to a person or company who does not hold any other type of liquor permit.
+(For example, a food delivery company, taxi company, or gift basket business wishing to include beverage alcohol in gift baskets for home delivery).

 Do customers have to pay a fee for delivery?